fuzzygroup/blog/_drafts/a-father-s-guide-to-surviving-disney-world.md

 Please bear in mind that every Disney park has some ride that's the equivalent of Small World in this regard.
 Here are some examples:

-* Magic Kingdom - Small World, Hall of Presidents
+* Magic Kingdom - Small World, Hall of Presidents, Carousel of Progress
 * Epcot - Spaceship Earth, Three Caballeros
 * Hollywood Studios - Muppet*Vision 3D
 * Animal Kingdom - Primeval Whirl